 Hand made Seljuk tiles at Turkish and Islamic Arts Museum, Istanbul

-The Turkish and Islamic Arts entrance fee is 42 TL.
+The Turkish and Islamic Arts entrance fee is 50 Turkish Lira per person.